 Until it wasn’t.

-Which means that sales training hasn’t really changed at all and there is no way that the young-sounding voice on the other end of the phone just the other day, trying to get me to switch energy companies would have come up with the ridiculous pitch trying to “close” me for an appointment — she would have to have been taught it.
+This means that sales training hasn’t really changed at all and there is no way that the young-sounding voice on the other end of the phone just the other day, trying to get me to switch energy companies would have come up with the ridiculous pitch trying to “close” me for an appointment — she would have to have been taught it.

-Nor was I surprised by the approach of the door-to-door canvasser for a large double-glazing company, who again was determined to arrange an appointment for me to simply have a quotation for new windows, doors and a conservatory because they were “in the area” fitting the same products, for a number of my neighbors.
+Nor was I surprised by the approach of the door-to-door canvasser for a large double-glazing company, who again was determined to arrange an appointment for me to simply have a quotation for new windows, doors, and a conservatory because they were “in the area” fitting the same products, for a number of my neighbors.